-The Family Stress PST helps busy clinicians address the “social determinants of health” – particularly those family risk factors known to be antecedents of child maltreatment, delayed development, behavior problems and a wide variety of chronic health conditions in adulthood.
+The SDOH PST helps busy clinicians address the “social determinants of health” – particularly those family risk factors known to be antecedents of child maltreatment, delayed development, behavior problems and a wide variety of chronic health conditions in adulthood.

-Pre-visit – Parent/caregiver complete a Family Assessment of Safety and Stress (FASS)(a modified form of the SEEK) in CHADIS and if positive continue the FASS Plus which begins a motivational interview (MI).
+Pre-visit – Parent/caregiver completes a Family Assessment of Safety and Stress (FASS)(a modified form of the SEEK) in CHADIS and if positive continue the FASS Plus or SEEK Plus which begins a motivational interview (MI).

 An example follow-up question, collecting data in MI style, for a positive intimate partner violence FASS screen is noted below.